negrut112/JS-creative-AutoBot/README.md

 context.lineTo(80,30); // ----//-----<br>
 context.fill(); // close the fill method<br>
 context.stroke(); // close the stroke method
-<p>Conception of the Star was a bit tricky, beacuse is a perfect 5 corner shape, so I had to write the following function using 3 parameters two for starting point and one parameter for side length:</p>
+<p>Conception of the Star was a bit tricky, beacuse is a perfect 5 corner shape, so I had to write the following function using 3 parameters two for starting point and one parameter for side length:</code></pre>
 <br>
-function filledStar(x,y,a){<br>
+<pre><code>function filledStar(x,y,a){<br>
 context.fillStyle=‘red’<br>
 context.beginPath();<br>
 context.moveTo(x+a/2-(Math.sin(72<em>Math.PI/180)<em>a/2), y-Math.sin(18</em>Math.PI/180)<em>a/2);/<em>1-ok</em>/<br>